kobinahum/myapp-client/README.md

 # myapp-client

-Please reun npm i and then qnpm run start
+Please reun npm i and then npm run start